jmholzer/greeting-card/README.md

 11. Navigate to your project's URL and check that you can view (`/`) and sign (`/sign`) the card.

+From here you can put your own domain infront of your deployment and share the link.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->